hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/08-Module-payment-methods.md

 ## Payment methods

-After configuring the necessary information, this interface allows you to set global payment settings and settings specific to each payment method.
+After configuring the previous necessary information, this interface allows you to set global payment settings and settings specific to credit card payment method.

 To activate a payment method, refer to this [example](https://docs.woocommerce.com/document/cheque/#section-1) of the WooCommerce official documentation.